lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here, we can clearly see that the number of atoms in the central region, :math:`n_\mathrm{central}`, evolves near its
+    Here, we can see that the number of atoms in the central region, :math:`n_\mathrm{central}`, evolves near its
     equilibrium value (which is close to 0) after about :math:`0.1\,\text{ns}`.